Find Affordable College Courses

 Of the 94 students majoring in foreign languages and linguistics at Binghamton University, 38% are male and 62% are female.

-Read full report on Foreign Languages & Linguistics at Binghamton University
+Full Foreign Languages & Linguistics at Binghamton University Report

-Out of the 76 schools in New York that were part of this year’s ranking, Columbia University in the City of New York landed the # 3 spot on the list.
-Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.
+You’ll be in good company if you decide to attend Columbia University in the City of New York.
+It ranked #3 on our 2023 Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in New York list.
+Located in the city of New York, Columbia is a private not-for-profit school with a very large student population.

 Women make up 58% of the foreign languages and linguistics majors at the school.

-Full Foreign Languages & Linguistics at Columbia University in the City of New York Report
+Read full report on Foreign Languages & Linguistics at Columbia University in the City of New York

 Of the 77 students majoring in foreign languages and linguistics at West Point, 74% are male and 26% are female.